 There’s one problem: length.
 You need enough items to make them useful.
 But if they run on too long, you could lose viewers.
 Or, your email could get snipped or not render properly in Gmail and other email clients.

 A slideshow functionality creates a smoothly moving collection of images in a single module, allowing you to do more with less real estate.
 You’ll avoid the user-experience failures that can happen with traditional image carousels or truncated messages and deliver plenty of inspirational content.
-And now, you can even incorporate dynamic personalization into your slideshows!

 Open the email.
 See the offer.
 Click the call to action.
 Buy.